eBay/tcphup/README.md

 # tcphup is different

-tcphup sends a proper shutdown to the socket, a proper FIN, as if the client had called close(2) on the socket without any modifications to running applications.
+tcphup sends a proper shutdown to the socket, resulting in a proper FIN, as if a client had called close(2) to a specific socket without any modifications to the running applications.

-tcphup is more efficient and provides better reliability in closing the connection.
+tcphup is more efficient (libnetlink to traverse connections) and provides better heuristics for closing stale TCP connections.

+tcphup works with multi-path TCP.

 ## Example use case

-An application opens keep alive connections to a service, however due to large keep alive intervals or counts, the application cannot fail over to a new service IP in the event of fail over(s) in a timely fashion.
+An application opens keep alive connections to a service which has been failed over, however due to large keep alive intervals or counts, the application does not connect to the new service IP in a timely fashion due to long keepalive_cnt and keepalive_interval options on the socket.

+tcphup to kill the existing connections for the stale IP (or the same IP if anycast or a VIP).

-tcphup issuing a close(2) on behalf of the application hangs up the keep alive connection, which would allow the application to handle service fail overs more gracefully.
+tcphup issues a close(2) on behalf of the application, hangs up the keep alive connection, which allows the application to handle the service fail over.

 # Dependencies
 - linux > 5.10.0